The History of the Ten Commandments

 Because that Abraham obeyed my voice, and kept my charge, my commandments, my statutes, and my laws.

 - Genesis 26:5 (KJV)

 Here's an example of the Jews keeping the sabbath before Mount Sinai.

-All that happened on Mount Sinai when God spoke to Moses, was that God Himself wrote down the Ten Commandments in stone for all to see.
+All that happened well before Mount Sinai when God wrote down the Ten Commandments in stone for all to see.

 A very powerful way of saying "These are My commandments, and they are of great importance".